hatdropper1977/john.soban.ski/content/mishima.md

 Mishima furthers the point, and writes that:

-> Kiyoaki hated the idealistic cries that rose from those young throats... his classmates' rough-and-ready relationships, their untried humanism, their constant jokes and puns [and] their never faltering reverence for the talent of Rodin and the perfection of Cpzanne (SS 170)
+> Kiyoaki hated the idealistic cries that rose from those young throats... his classmates' rough-and-ready relationships, their untried humanism, their constant jokes and puns [and] their never faltering reverence for the talent of Rodin and the perfection of Cezanne (SS 170)

 ![Honda's classmates in Kempo practice]({static}/images/Mishima/03_Mishima_Kempo.jpg)